wojaelee/wojaelee.github.io/_pages/about.md

 KATUSA, United States Army Yongsan Garrison, Seoul, ROK, Jun 2011 - Mar 2013

 # Honors and Awards
- # Recipient of Travel Grant to attend the Doctoral Symposium at the 11th Annual Conference of the Prognostics and Health Management (PHM) Society
  * Recipient of Travel Grant to attend the Doctoral Symposium at the 11th Annual Conference of the Prognostics and Health Management (PHM) Society